isomerpages/govtech-stp/_start-here/travelling-to-singapore.md

 ### 1) Returning Singapore Citizens and Permanent Residents

-Singapore Citizens and Singapore Permanent Residents <u>returning from all countries/regions</u> may return to Singapore without seeking entry approval.
+Singapore Citizens (SC) and Permanent Residents (PR) <u>returning from all countries/regions</u> may return to Singapore without seeking entry approval.
 However, prevailing travel health measures will apply depending on their travel history to various countries/regions before arriving in Singapore.
-Click [here](/sc-pr/overview) for more info.
+Click [here](/sc-pr/overview) for more info on requirements for the Returning SC/PR Lane.

-There are reduced health measures for fully vaccinated travellers departing from Germany and Brunei under the Vaccinated Travel Lane <b>from 8 Sep 2021</b>.
-Click [here](/vtl/requirements-and-process) for more information.
+Fully vaccinated Singapore Citizens and Permanent Residents departing from Germany and Brunei under the Vaccinated Travel Lane can enjoy quarantine-free measures on arrival, instead of the prevailing requirements under the Returning SC/PR Lane.
+Click [here](/vtl/requirements-and-process) for more information on the Vaccinated Travel Lane for SC/PR travellers.

 ---